jbernard3396/game-contest-server/README.md

 The 2016 Jterm team has left some tests as pending and incompletely filled out.
 These pending tests are a suggestion to the next team that these tests should be fully written and made official tests.

 ###Tracking Issues with GitHub
 The 2016 Jterm team recommends using GitHub's [Issues](https://github.com/PastyPurpleTrolls/game-contest-server/issues) tracker.
-There, we have listed issues are not described in pending tests.
+There, we have listed issues that are not described in pending tests.

 ##Referees